 What is the minimum liability for a payment schedule?

 The minimum liability for using AutoPay is $100.

 Is there a deadline for setting up my payment schedule?

-Yes, you should set up your payment schedule by the deadline listed on your assessment notice.
+Yes, you should set up your payment schedule by the 'set up by' date listed on your assessment notice.

-If you miss the deadline, you have up until the due date on your assessment notice to set up your payment schedule.
+If you miss the 'set up by' date, you have up until the due date on your assessment notice to set up your payment schedule.
 However, the longer you wait, the less time you have to make your payments.
 For example, land tax payments can be spread over 38 weeks but if you don’t set up a schedule until the 10th week after your assessment issue date, you will only have 28 weeks over which you can spread payments.

 What happens when an assessment becomes overdue?

 If you miss the due date on your assessment notice, you need to set up a payment schedule for your overdue assessment.

 If you already have a payment schedule for overdue amounts and another assessment becomes overdue, your existing schedule will be cancelled and you will need to set up a new one.

 Can I choose the start date of my payment schedule?